influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 Kapacitor has an HTTP API with which all communication happens.
 The `kapacitor` client application exposes the API over the command line.
-Now use this CLI tool to define the `task` and the databases and retention policies it can access:
+Now use this CLI tool to define the `task` and the database&mdash;including retention policy&mdash;that it can access:

 ```bash
 kapacitor define cpu_alert \